apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/architecture/design.md

   MasterServer adopts a distributed and centerless design concept.
 MasterServer is mainly responsible for DAG task segmentation, task submission monitoring, and monitoring the health status of other MasterServer and WorkerServer at the same time.
-When the MasterServer service starts, register a temporary node with Zookeeper, and perform fault tolerance by monitoring changes in the temporary node of Zookeeper.
+When the MasterServer service starts, register a temporary node with ZooKeeper, and perform fault tolerance by monitoring changes in the temporary node of ZooKeeper.
 MasterServer provides monitoring services based on netty.

   #### The Service Mainly Includes: